 As one of the world’s most densely populated urban centers, Mexico City can feel intimidating at first; the hustle and bustle is as inspiring as it is exhausting.

-To better understand the complex cultural identity of this vibrant megacity, where pre-Hispanic, colonial, and contemporary influences collide, we organized a five-day trip – “Layer by Layer: A Mexico City Culinary Adventure” – in partnership with Atlas Obscura.
+To better understand the complex cultural identity of this vibrant megacity, where pre-Hispanic, colonial, and contemporary influences collide, we organized a five-day trip “Layer by Layer: A Mexico City Culinary Adventure.”

 Led by veteran Culinary Backstreets guide and Mexico City native Paco de Santiago, this unique trip gives a broader understanding of the city’s natural landscape and intimate culinary traditions.
 Through Paco’s personal anecdotes and encyclopedic knowledge of Mexican culture, the group was able to better understand the harmony as well as the dissonance that define this layered city.

-We asked CB photographer PJ Rountree to join the trip and share his perspective on this wide-ranging experience, which is being offered again in April 2019 and October 2019.
+We asked CB photographer PJ Rountree to join the trip and share his perspective on this wide-ranging experience, which is being offered again in May 2020.

 Xochimilco: Aztec Agricultural Traditions Live On